Chance for Gwent groups to get thousands in grants

 Each nomination will be judged on its own merits at the absolute discretion of the trustees, whose decision is final.
 Applications must be submitted on the approved application form, which you can download from the link below.
 Any applications not meeting our criteria or following our rules and procedures will be rejected.

 The completed form and supporting document should be e-mailed to firstname.lastname@example.org by 5pm on Friday, September 28, 2012.

 - Applicants must not have received a grant from us within the last two years

 - Salaries, professional fees or day-to-day running or maintenance costs

 - General appeals as opposed to specific projects

 - Projects that do not bring benefits to local communities

 - State or privately run schools (other than special needs) or hospitals (other than hospices)

-Click the link below to download your copy of the form.
+Click either of the links below to download your copy of the form: